AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/developer-reference-material-apis.md

 | `replace` | Booleano | Facoltativo | Se `True` e esiste una risorsa con il nome specificato, [!DNL Experience Manager] elimina la risorsa e la ricrea. |

 >[!NOTE]
-Se la risorsa esiste e nessuna delle due `createVersion` né `replace` viene specificato, quindi [!DNL Experience Manager] aggiorna la versione corrente della risorsa con il nuovo binario.
+If the asset exists and neither `createVersion` nor `replace` is specified, then [!DNL Experience Manager] updates the asset&#39;s current version with the new binary.

-Come il processo di avvio, i dati completi della richiesta possono contenere informazioni per più di un file.
+Like the initiate process, the complete request data may contain information for more than one file.

-Il processo di caricamento di un binario non viene eseguito finché non viene richiamato l’URL completo per il file.
+The process of uploading a binary is not done until the complete URL is invoked for the file.
 Una risorsa viene elaborata al termine del processo di caricamento.
 L’elaborazione non si avvia anche se il file binario della risorsa viene caricato completamente ma il processo di caricamento non è completato.
-Se il caricamento ha esito positivo, il server risponde con un `200` codice di stato.
+If upload is successful, the server responds with a `200` status code.

-### Libreria di caricamento open-source {#open-source-upload-library}
+### Open-source upload library {#open-source-upload-library}

 Per ulteriori informazioni sugli algoritmi di caricamento o per creare script e strumenti di caricamento personalizzati, Adobe fornisce librerie e strumenti open source: